Are Language Models Sensitive to Morally Irrelevant Distractors?: Methods

-\paragraph{r/AITA} Next, we evaluate how moral distractors affect LLM \textit{judgements} using a dataset of 250 ``everyday dilemma'' scenarios sourced from the subreddit r/AITA (``Am I the Asshole''; \citealp{sachdeva2025normativeevaluations}), where users post everyday interpersonal conflicts and leave one of 5 verdicts on others' posts: YTA (``You're the Asshole''), NTA (``Not the Asshole''), NAH (``No Assholes Here''), ESH (``Everyone Sucks Here''), or INFO (``More information required'').
+\paragraph{\texttt{r/AITA}} As the scenarios from \lm{MoralChoice} and Norm Bank are relatively short, we include another dataset of 250 ``everyday dilemma'' scenarios sourced from the subreddit \texttt{r/AITA} (``Am I the Asshole''; \citealp{sachdeva2025normativeevaluation}), where users post everyday interpersonal conflicts and receive one of 5 verdicts: YTA (``You're the Asshole''), NTA (``Not the Asshole''), NAH (``No Assholes Here''), ESH (``Everyone Sucks Here''), or INFO (``More information required'').
+Compared to an average length of 941 characters for textual distractors and 57 characters for Norm Bank scenarios, the scenarios in our \texttt{r/AITA} dataset have an average length of 2158 characters.

-For each scenario, we prompt an LLM to return one of the 5 verdicts with a short piece of reasoning, sampling up to 256 tokens..
-Like the \lm{MoralChoice} experiment, we generate one baseline no-distractor response and one response with each distractor.
-Because the LLM is asked to evaluate a situation happening to someone else, we prepend distractors to the system prompt rather than the scenario, unlike the \lm{MoralChoice} experiment.
-Following \citet{sachdeva2025normativeevaluations}, we sample from the full probability distribution with a low temperature of 0.2.
-We then use an off-the-shelf classifier \cite{zangari-etal-2025-me2} to annotate the moral values invoked in the model reasoning along 5 moral dimensions of the Moral Foundations Theory \cite{haidtandjoseph2004mft}: harm/care, fairness/reciprocity, loyalty/ingroup, authority/respect, and purity/sanctity.
+For each scenario, we prompt an LLM to return one of the 5 verdicts with a short piece of reasoning, sampling up to 256 tokens.
+Similarly to Norm Bank, we prepend distractors to the system prompt and calculate the marginal probability over the output logits of each verdict option.
+To investigate the moral values invoked in the reasoning, we follow \citet{sachdeva2025normativeevaluation} by sampling from the full probability distribution with a low temperature of 0.2, but depart from them by using an off-the-shelf moral values classifier \cite{zangari-etal-2025-me2} instead of training our own.
+We use this classifier to identify the presence of each of the 5 dimensions of the Moral Foundations Theory \cite{haidtandjoseph2004mft} in the reasoning.